 Remember, his son went on Good Morning America, admitted he had no experience in energy, oil, gas, coal, or Ukraine, and he's being paid millions of dollars.

-And so Joe goes over there, does something I believe he had no right to do, leverage a billion taxpayer dollars, and that can what was the outcome of that?
+And so Joe goes over there, does something I believe he had no right to do, leverage a billion taxpayer dollars.

 Okay, that's not lawfare.

-That would be a case in my view of equal justice under the law, holding people accountable under the law, unlike what they did to Trump in New York.
+That would be a case, in my view, of equal justice under the law, holding people accountable under the law, unlike what they did to Trump in New York.

 Are you saying that you would want what happened in New York to be used by Republicans?